Meet Love Island 2020 contestant Leanne Amaning - her journey in the villa so far

 And that he did, ditching Jess for Leanne.

-However, he admitted he is having doubts about her, so is there trouble in paradise for the fan favourites?
+However, he later admitted he is having doubts about her, and Shaughna suggested he might be playing game.

+Nevertheless, the pair seemed to get things back on track, until week three that is, when Leanne revealed to Sophie Piper and Jess that she’d “got the ick”, resulting in a major uproar from fans.

+Leanne decided to come clean to Mike and the pair went their separate ways.

 What is Leanne looking for in a partner?